TOLLER-Android/main/README.md

 ### Useful scripts from our experiments

 See [useful-scripts/](useful-scripts/).
+The following utilities should have been installed:

+* aapt (from Android SDK build tools)
+* adb (from Android SDK platform tools)
+* md5sum
+* timeout
+* Python 2 & 3
+* GNU screen

 To start testing, refer to the following command:

 ```bash
 $ cd useful-scripts